kitesurf/bunnycdn-storage-deploy/README.md

 This repo contains 4 actions:

-1. Storage-Deploy - Which is handy for uploading and removing previous files.
+1. Storage Deploy - Which is handy for uploading and removing previous files.
 2. Storage Create - Which can create a new Bunny storage.
+3. Storage Update - Which can update a Bunny storage.
-3. Pull Zone Update - Which can update a Bunny pull zone to fetch data from a different storage zone.
+4. Pull Zone Update - Which can update a Bunny pull zone to fetch data from a different storage zone.
-4. Pull Zone Purge - Which can purge a Bunny pull zone.
+5. Pull Zone Purge - Which can purge a Bunny pull zone.
-5. Storage Remove - Which can delete similiar named storage zones only keeping the latest x number of storage zones.
+6. Storage Remove - Which can delete similiar named storage zones only keeping the latest x number of storage zones.

-## 1. Storage-Deploy
+## 1. Storage Deploy

 This action performs 3 operations.
 * Uploads files and folders to storage.